phaubertin/jinue/doc/syscalls/create-thread.md

 * JINUE_EINVAL if the code entry point is set to a kernel address.
 * JINUE_EINVAL if the user stack address is set to a kernel address.
 * JINUE_EAGAIN if the thread could not be created because of needed resources.
+* JINUE_EBADF if the specified descriptor is invalid, or does not refer to a process, or is closed.

 ## Future Direction

-Currently, this system call can only create a thread in the current process.
-This will be changed so a thread can be created in another process, referred to by a descriptor.

-This system call will also be modified to bind the new thread to a descriptor so other system calls can refer to it e.g. to destroy it, join it, etc.
+This system call will be modified to bind the new thread to a descriptor so other system calls can refer to it e.g. to destroy it, join it, etc.